alphagov/prometheus-workshop/03-filtering-with-labels.md

 ------

-Write a query to return the current `memory_utilization` for all apps that have a name beginning with `registers` and are not running in the `sandbox` PaaS space.
+BONUS: Write a query to return the current `memory_utilization` for all apps that have a name beginning with `registers` and are not running in the `sandbox` PaaS space.

 <details>
   <summary>ANSWER</summary><p>